icerpc/icerpc-docs/pages/slice/encoding/operation-return-value-exception.md

 case, the stream element is encoded at the end of the payload.
 {% /callout %}

+If the stream element type is fixed-size (e.g., an `int32`), the stream is encoded as successive streamed elements without any demarcation.

+If the stream element type is variable-size (e.g., a `string`), the stream is encoded as a series of segments, where each segment holds a whole number of encoded elements—at least 1 per segment.
+The segment's size corresponds to the number of bytes in the segment, not the number of streamed elements encoded in this segment.

 If the stream element type is an optional type (for example, an `int32?`), the stream is encoded like a stream of:

 ```slice